hyaguchijsk/euslisp_tutorial/docs/index.md

 ### EusLisp main features

-- Language specialized in robot programming.
+- Is a language specialized in robot programming.
 - Solid 3D modeling library.
 - Is applicable to any robot supported by ROS and/or OpenHRP.